Flo-63/gratulo/README.md

 **gratulo** is a modular FastAPI-based application for managing and sending personalized congratulatory emails —
 for example, birthdays, anniversaries, or other special occasions.
+It now includes flexible date configuration, allowing you to redefine what each tracked date represents — for example, a membership anniversary or recurring service event.

 It supports multiple customizable templates for different event types and recipient groups.
 The app is particularly suited for **clubs, associations, and small organizations**.